cliffordwilliam/my_archive/_posts/2024-09-16-ak-transaction-payroll-insurance-component-change-npp-manual.md

 ## Goals

-User creates transactions change NPP for existing transactions.
+Users can create transactions change NPP for existing transactions.

 ## Menu Location

-Transaction - Payroll - Insurance Component - Change NPP
+Transaction - Payroll - Insurance Component - Change NPP BPJS

-You can create transaction assignment or transaction change in this page.
+You can create transaction assignment in this page.
+Now you can make transaction change too, new feature.

 ## Screen Capture

 ### New tab menu item

-New **Insurance Component** sidebar menu item, validate this

-> **Note to self:** Is **Insurance Component** a new side bar item?
+New **Change NPP BPJS** page tab.

 ### Initial default page state